 There's no dearth of inspiring movies if one considers cinematic contributions across the globe each year.
-Movies like “The wolf of wall street” has given rise to a new genre: entrepreneurial cinema.
-Bollywood is second to none when it comes to producing movies promoting entrepreneurship and startup culture.
-Bollywood Business movies can and do teach various lessons in doing business.
-Movies like Bazaar are changing Indian people's mindset about business.
-Many Indian people who are only interested in Hindi entrepreneurial movies have a good list of Bollywood movies on business to watch.
-We at StartupTalky have listed some of the best Bollywood movies for entrepreneurs that you should not miss out on.
+Movies like “The wolf of wall street” have given rise to a new genre: entrepreneurial cinema.
+India is second to none when it comes to producing movies promoting entrepreneurship and the startup culture.
+Bollywood Business movies can teach various lessons on how to start and run a business.
+Baazaar and other Bollywood films are changing the Indian population's mindset towards the world of business.
+We at StartupTalky have listed some of the best Bollywood movies for entrepreneurs.
+Even if you aren't remotely associated with entrepreneurship, these 16 movies will still benefit you.

 IMDB rating: 7.8/10